-INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP ENDOWMENT INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship whole life insurance which provide that the death benefit is payable upon the death of the last surviving insured to die, and the applicable provisions providing for paid-up insurance.
+Scope: These standards are intended to apply to traditional forms of individual single premium joint last to die survivorship endowment insurance which provide that the death benefit is payable upon the death of the last surviving insured to die and the applicable provisions providing for paid-up insurance.

 The standards do not apply to Plans that are interest sensitive with an account value.
-Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).
+Additional standards apply to plans providing return of premium benefits (intermediate period endowment benefits) or plans providing early duration reduced benefits.